ramirezfx/docker-jekyll/README.md

 The build can be found inside the "_site"-folder of the root of your jekyll-project.

-## Use the pre-build image instead of creaing your own:
+## Use the pre-build image instead of creating your own:

 If you do not want to build your own image, you can use my pre-build image by navigating to the root of your project-folder and type: